OwenAmoako-Gyan233/airbnb-clone-project/README.md

 Property search and filtering based on location, prices, amenities, etc.
 Detailed property viewing with clear pictures of all available rooms and amenities uploaded.
 Secure checkout process to protect vital information of users such as email, phone number, and credit card details.
-User authentication to prevent influx of bots and also gather necessary information on all users
+User authentication to prevent an influx of bots and also gather necessary information on all users

 # Primary Pages
 Page                       |   Description